What is Refractive Lens Exchange Surgery?

 Who is a Good Candidate for Refractive Lens Exchange (RLE)?

-Refractive Lens Exchange is a good procedure for people who are very nearsighted (distant objects appear blurry) or farsighted (close objects appear blurry), people with early cataract formation, and individuals who want to treat presbyopia (gradual decline in the ability to focus on close objects) with a multifocal implant.
+Refractive Lens Exchange is an excellent procedure for people who are over age 40-50 and are nearsighted (distant objects appear blurry) or farsighted (close objects appear blurry), people with early cataract formation, and individuals who want to treat presbyopia (gradual decline in the ability to focus on close objects) with a multifocal implant.
 For some patients, RLE can be a great alternative to LASIK.

 Refractive Lens Exchange is for those who: